Marine Mammal and Seabird Ecology (with Field Course) 4Y option BIOL4210

-This course provides a detailed understanding of the diversity, behaviour, ecology and conservation of marine mammals and teaches appropriate skills in marine mammal research.
-The course is residential and is based at FSC Millport, Isle of Cumbrae.
-The field course element will be subsidised by the School of Life Sciences, but students will be expected to make a personal contribution towards the costs.
+This course provides a detailed understanding of the diversity, behaviour, ecology and conservation of marine mammals and seabirds.
+The aim is to develop key field skills in identification, behavioural sampling and survey methods.
+It occurs in the summer prior to the student's final year.
+Students will be expected to make a financial contribution towards the costs.

-This course can be taken as an alternative to the 10-week option course on Fridays in Semester 1.
+This course can be taken as an alternative to the 10-week option course in Semester 1.

 Are reassessment opportunities available for all summative assessments?
 Not applicable for Honours courses